-The intermittent nature of wind generation manifests itself as an increase in overall system variability as measured by the net load.
-In response to these increased operational challenges the NYISO has implemented changes to its operational practices such as being the first ISO to incorporate intermittent resources into security constrained economic dispatch (SCED) and to implement a centralized forecasting process for wind resources.
-The study concluded that at higher levels of installed wind generation the system will experience higher magnitude ramping events and will require regulation requirement increases.
-The analysis determined that the average regulation requirement increases approximately 9% for every 1,000 MW increase between the 4,250 MW and 8,000 MW wind penetration level.
-Also, the increases in the magnitude of ramping events will require additional capacity to be available to respond to the changes in the wind generation.
+The fluctuating nature and the uncertainty associated with predicting wind plant output levels manifests itself as an increase in overall system variability as measured by the net load (load minus wind).
+In response to these increased operational challenges the NYISO has implemented changes to its operational practices such as being the first ISO to incorporate variable generation resources into security constrained economic dispatch (SCED) and to implement a centralized forecasting process for wind resources.
+The study concluded that at higher levels of installed wind generation the system will experience higher magnitude ramping events and will require additional regulation resources to respond to increased variability during the five minute dispatch cycle.
+The analysis determined that the average regulation requirement will need to increase by approximately 9% for every 1,000 MW increase in wind generation between the 4,250 MW and 8,000 MW.